Dlouhá Lhota (Příbram District)

 Dlouhá Lhota is a municipality and village in Příbram District in the Central Bohemian Region of the Czech Republic.
-It has about 400 inhabitants.
+It has about 500 inhabitants.

 Geography

 Dlouhá Lhota is located about 8 km northeast of Příbram and 38 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is the hill Na Vrších at 442 m above sea level.
-The Lhotecký Brook flows through the municipality and supplies a system of several small ponds.
+The brook Lhotecký potok flows through the municipality and supplies here a system of several small fishponds.

 History

 The first written mention of Dlouhá Lhota is from 1336.
 From 1364 to 1654, the village was called Bavorova Lhota after Bavors of Strakonice, who had built here the church.

+Demographics

 Transport

-The D4 motorway passes through the municipality.
+The D4 motorway from Prague to Písek passes through the municipality.

 Sights

-The landmarks of Dlouhá Lhota are the castle and the church.
+The main landmarks of Dlouhá Lhota are the castle and the church.
 The Church of Saint John the Evangelist was originally a Gothic building, first documented in 1359.
 At the end of the 16th century, it was modified in Renaissance style.
 Baroque reconstruction took place in the second half of the 18th century.
 The church is considered a historically very valuable rural building.
 Valuable is also the statue of Saint John of Nepomuk from the second half of the 18th century.

 The Dlouhá Lhota Castle was built in the early Baroque style in the late 17th century.
 It was built on the site of a Renaissance fortress, destroyed during the Thirty Years' War.
-Around 1800, it was completely rebuilt, and further Neoclassical modification were made during the 19th century.
+Around 1800, it was completely rebuilt, and further Neoclassical modifications were made during the 19th century.
 The castle is surrounded by a park.
 The castle building has no use and is inaccessible.